visgl/math.gl/modules/geoarrow/README.md

 - `validateGeoArrowColumn`
 - `getGeoArrowVertexCount`
 - `getGeoArrowBounds`
+- `getGeoArrowRowBounds`
 - `visitGeoArrowCoordinates`
 - `getGeoArrowTransferList`

-Allocating transforms such as coordinate mapping, physical conversion, winding normalization, and codec decoding return new descriptors.
+Allocating transforms such as coordinate mapping, physical conversion, and winding normalization return new descriptors.
 Their inputs remain unchanged.
+Serialized codecs are isolated in the `/wkb` subpath.

 ## Conversion and winding